AnttiK87/akphotography-websites/frontend/README.md

 Some are own production and other are from fortawesome iconlibrary

-# homepages carousell
+# homepages and gallerypages carousell

-Carousell at the home page is created by using swiperjs library.
+Carousell at the home page is created by using react-slick library.

 # homepages header textanimation